maximilian-gelbrecht/MCBB.jl/README.md

 Library and Script with Example to explore High Dimensional Bifurcations with sample and clustering based methods using Julia language.

-As of now this is only tested with Julia 0.6.2, but will be probably ported and used with Julia 1.0 as soons as all Libraries used work with it.
+As of now this is only tested with Julia 0.6.2, but will be probably ported and used with Julia 1.0 as soon as all Libraries used work with it.

 # Install